cirosantilli/linux-cheat/od.md

     ^       ^   ^
     1       2   3

+Meaning of output:

 1. Number of the first byte in the line in.

 Here the first byte in line 1 is byte 0 of the file.
 The first byte of line 2, if it existed, would be byte 2.

 2. First byte of each line.